ksonnet/parts/README.md

-# ksonnet Mixins
+# ksonnet Libraries

 ## Overview

-This repository contains a collection of [ksonnet][1] libraries, designed to make it easy to:
+This repository contains [ksonnet][1] libraries, which are designed to make it easy to embed common Kubernetes configurations into your own applications.

-* *Embed other projects* into your Kubernetes applications as "sidecars" (_e.g._, adding the [Honeycomb observability agent][7] to an existing `Deployment` you've authored).
-* *Customize and extend Kubernetes applications* to fit your needs (_i.e._, with ksonnet, you can manipulate Kubernetes API objects, so you are not constrained by a single YAML values file.)

-For more information, see the [ksonnet Github repo][2].

-## Repository structure

-The repository is structured into two main sets of libraries:

-* `incubator/`, which contains libraries that are relatively new, and still need to be vetted by the community (similar to alpha/beta releases).
+It is structured as follows:

+* `incubator/`, a ksonnet [registry][2] that can be used with the CLI tool, `ks`.
+For more info, see the [incubator README][7].

-* `stable/`, which contains libraries that are considered to be production-ready.
+* `deprecated/`, which contains ksonnet libraries that are no longer supported

-As the project matures, we expect most projects to transition to `stable/`.
+In the future, as the project matures, we expect most libraries in `incubator/` to transition to a new `stable/` directory.

 ## Contributing